alttch/eva3/doc/lm/macros.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If lvar is being used as a timer and has **expires** set, this function sets
-it's status to *0* which works like a timer stop.
+its status to *0* which works like a timer stop.

-If lvar is being used as a flag and has no expiration, this sets it's value to
+If lvar is used as a flag and has no expiration, this sets its value to *0*
-*0* which works like setting flag to *False*
+which works like setting flag to *False*

 .. code-block:: python